tnagler/VineCopula/README.md

 Package overview
 ----------------

-The package provides functions for dependence modeling with bivariate and R-vine copulas.
-For all functions, data are assumed to lie in the unit hypercube (so-called copula data).
 Below, we list most functions you should know about.
+For all functions, data are assumed to lie in the unit hypercube.

 ### Bivariate copula modeling: the BiCop-family